 The PDP-1 was one of the first computers to come with an (optional) CRT display.
 The DEC Type 30 Visual CRT Display featured a round tube in a distinctive, hexagonal housing in a concentric layout.
 The make of the tube was originally intended for radar scopes and employed a dual P7 coating with two layers of phosphor, a bright, light-blue one displaying freeshly activated blips, and a dimmer, greenish-yellowish one displaying the decaying blips in a fading afterglow.
 These characteris are also responsible for the iconic trails drawn by any moving object on the screen.

-The Type 30 CRT was essentially a point plotting device, meaning that there was no memory or repetitive scan, but plotting locations were addressed randomly by individual display commands.
+The Type 30 CRT was essentially a point plotting device (also known as XY display), meaning that there was no memory or repetitive scan, but plotting locations were addressed randomly by individual display commands.
 Refreshing the screen was entirely left to the program, which had to redraw any blips that were to stay on the screen.
 If not refreshed, the blips would fade away in the afterglow of the P7 phosphor.
 The scope provided a technical resolution of 1024 by 1024 plotting locations on an area of

 (Note: The Type 30 CRT was neither an oscilloscope nor a vector display.
 It lacked any memory, but it was a serious piece of hardware that came at a destinctive price tag.
 Point plotting CRTs with P7 phosphor are also known as "animated display" or "painted display" for their sponge-like display characteristics.)